Hybrid Solar Power Systems

-If you are installing older pre-Tesla Powerwall style deep cycle batteries then they will probable need their own inverter with islanding functionality to enable some home appliances to run if the grid fails.
+If you are installing older pre-Tesla Powerwall style deep cycle batteries, then they will probably need their own inverter with islanding functionality to enable some home appliances to run if the grid fails.

 How much does hybrid solar power cost?

 Comparing the cost of a hybrid solar power system to a standard grid connect system the price fully installed is about double.
 The main factor in a hybrid system price is the size and type of batteries you choose to install.

 Today a decent 3kW grid system will set you back around $5,000, add a battery storage system to that with 4kWh capacity and it's up to $10,000.
 4kWh should be enough to last one night with sensible use.

 Australian homes are power gluttons though so a 5kW system may be more suitable.
 With no batteries, 5kW systems are selling for around $8,000 fully installed, add 8kWh of battery storage to that and you're looking at $18,000.